Pitasi/univrs/articles/rust-server-components.md

 }
 ```

-And now we can pull together a full webpage easily:
+And now we can easily put together a whole webpage:

 ```rust
 pub async fn page() -> Markup {